View the Student Organization Incident Policies PDF here

-In determining appropriate restitution to the University community, Student Involvement and/or the SIAC seek to take action that will restore, and rehabilitate group conduct and governance.
-Meetings will be called by Advisor in the Department of Student Involvement and the organization officer/s will be called in to discuss possible violations.
+In determining appropriate restitution to the University community, Student Involvement and Leadership and/or the SIAC seek to take action that will restore, and rehabilitate group conduct and governance.
+Meetings will be called by Advisor in Student Involvement and Leadership and the organization officer/s will be called in to discuss possible violations.
 Organizations will have an opportunity to explain the events surrounding a reported or discovered violation of policy.
 Results of meeting may include but are not limited to a Warning or Probation.
 Most of the violations and disciplinary sanctions will follow this course of action.

 Such action should provide an opportunity for group education, reflection, renewal, and leadership development.
 In the application of this philosophy, levels of disciplinary action will be coupled with efforts to construct remedies that assure restoration of the group as a productive organization in the life of the University.
 The following are the possible courses of action that can be taken in relation to the severity and/or number of occurrences of certain violations:

 SIAC Hearing/Meeting – The organization and the complainant will be present.
 The council has the jurisdiction that shall include, but is not limited to, the following: